 This event is free and open to the public.

-Opening Remarks: George Soros, Open Society Foundations and CEU Founder and Honorary Chairman of the Board of Trustees
+Opening Remarks: George Soros, Open Society Foundations and CEU Founder and Honorary Chair of the Board of Trustees

 Dr. Michel Kazatchkine: Global Commission on Drug Policy, Special Envoy for HIV/AIDS in Eastern Europe and Central Asia, former Executive Director of the Global Fund to Fight AIDS, Tuberculosis and Malaria.